-Brief Introduction: The Herb Herba Erodii seu Geranii is the dried aerial part of Erodium stephanianum Willd., or Geranium wilfordii Maxim.(family Geraniaceae), used to dispel wind-damp, unblock collateral meridians and arrest dysenteric diarrhea in cases of rheumatalgia with muscular contracture, and also for treating enteritis and dysentery.
-The herb is commonly known as Herba Erodii seu Geranii, Heron's Bill or Wilford Ganesbill Herb, Lǎo Hè Cǎo.
+Brief introduction: The Herb Herba Erodii seu Geranii is the dried aerial part of Erodium stephanianum Willd., or Geranium wilfordii Maxim.(family Geraniaceae), used to dispel wind-damp, unblock collateral meridians and arrest dysenteric diarrhea in cases of rheumatalgia with muscular contracture, and also for treating enteritis and dysentery.
+The herb is commonly known as Herba Erodii seu Geranii, Heron's Bill or Wilford Ganesbill Herb, Lǎo Guàn Cǎo.

-Ecological Environment: It grows on a hillside or in a field.
-It is distributed in the north of the middle and lower reaches of the Yangtze River in north China, northeast, northwest, northwest Sichuan and Xizang.
-Grow on the dry hillside, farmland edge, sandy beach, and concave grassland.
-It is also widely distributed to Siberia and the far east of Kazakhstan, central Asian countries, Afghanistan and Kashmir region, Nepal.
+Ecological Environment: The plant grows on a hillside or in a field.
+The plant distributes in the north of the middle and lower reaches of the Yangtze River, north, northwest, west area of China.
+The plant grows on the dry hillside, farmland edge, sandy beach, and concave grassland.
+It also widely distributes to Siberia and the far east of Kazakhstan, Central Asian countries, Afghanistan, and Kashmir region, Nepal.

-Ecological Environment: The plant grows on hillsides, meadows and roadsides.
-It distributed in north area, the lower reaches area of the Yangtze River, southwest area, and other area of China.
+Ecological Environment: The plant grows on hillsides, meadows, and roadsides.
+It distributes in the north area, the lower reaches area of the Yangtze River, southwest area, and other areas of China.

 Inflorescences axillary and terminal, longer than leaves, inverted pubescent and spreading long glandular hairs, 2 flowers per total peduncle, terminal total peduncle constant aggregates, inflorescence umbrella-shaped; Pedicels similar to general pedicels, equal to or slightly shorter than flowers; Bracts subulate, 3~4 mm long, pubescent; Sepals oblong-ovate or subelliptic, 5~7 mm long, 3~4 mm wide, apex acute, with a tip ca. 1 mm long, exterior pubescent or strigose and glandular hairs spreading along veins; Petals lavender-red, obovate, slightly longer than calyx, apex rounded, base broadly cuneate, stamens slightly shorter than sepals, middle below long hispid; Pistil slightly longer than stamens, densely hispid.
 Capsule ca. 2 cm long, shortly hispid, petals first lobed downward from the upper beak.
 Its flowering period is from April to July, fruiting from May to September.

-Ecological Environment: It is native to America, and grows in wild field in China, distributed in the lower reaches area of the Yangtze River, southwest area of China.
-Wild geranium is common in wasteland, fields, roadside and ditch edge.
-Warm and humid climate, cold and wet resistance.
+Ecological Environment: The plant is native to America, and grows in the wild field in China, distributes in the lower reaches area of the Yangtze River, southwest area of China.
+Wild geranium is common in wasteland, fields, roadside, and ditch edge.
+It prefers warm and humid climate, cold and wet resistance.
 It prefers lots of sunshine, loose, fertile, moist loam planting is appropriate.

-Ecological Environment: the plant grows in riverbank, wetland, forest, roadside and mountain.
-It is distributed in north, northwest, middle reaches of the Yangtze river, southwest area of China.
+Ecological Environment: The plant grows in riverbank, wetland, forest, roadside, and mountain.
+It distributes in the north, northwest, middle reaches of the Yangtze River, southwest area of China.

-Ecological Environment: the plant grows on damp hillsides, roadsides, fields, weeds.
-It is distributed in the north, northwest, central and southwest China.
+Ecological Environment: The plant grows on damp hillsides, roadsides, fields, weeds.
+The plant distributes in the north, northwest, central, and southwest China.